 Meanwhile, in a separate Essure lawsuit filed in March 2016, a federal judge allowed two causes of action to go to trial in Pennsylvania.
 U.S. District Judge John Padova ruled that these two causes of action could proceed: 1) failure to warn patients and medical practitioners of Essure's risks, and 2) negligent misrepresentation.
 This may prove to be an important legal ruling for future Essure lawsuits.

 If you or someone you know have suffered injuries and financial or emotional stress from Essure complications, contact an attorney.
 An experienced personal injury attorney can help educate you about your legal rights and protect them in court.

-For assistance with your Essure case, click here to find Essure attorneys near you or find attorneys in a different state.
+For assistance with your Essure case, click here to find Essure lawyers near you or find lawyers in a different state.